 Open by audition only to dancers ages 18-24 with a solid background in classical ballet, the Trainee Program prepares promising students for careers with Ballet 5:8, with other professional dance companies, and in a range of dance-related fields.

 The Ballet 5:8 Trainee Program begins during the final two weeks of Ballet 5:8's Summer Intensive in July and runs through mid-May.
 Dancers attend ballet technique and pointe daily, Monday - Friday, often alongside the professional company, at Ballet 5:8's 7,000 square-foot studios in Frankfort, IL.
-Afternoons include company rehearsals, Trainee Program rehearsals, and a rotation of classes such as variations, repertoire, jazz, modern, improv, core strengthening, weights training, stretching, acting and mime, port de bras, and partnering (classes can vary depending on the semester).
+Afternoons include company rehearsals, Trainee Program rehearsals, and a rotation of classes such as variations, repertoire, jazz, modern, improv, core strengthening, weights training, stretching, acting and mime, port de bras, men's classes, and partnering (classes vary depending on the semester and trainee placement).
 Additional academic classes include dance history, music theory, anatomy, and injury prevention.

 Ballet 5:8 Trainees perform frequently, allowing dancers to hone performance and artistry skills beyond what is typically possible in student settings.
 Performance opportunities vary depending on Trainee ranking but include those in outreach settings and in Ballet 5:8 School of the Arts two full-length classical ballets each year.
 Dancers also have the opportunity to vie for performance opportunities as understudies and in selected roles alongside the Ballet 5:8 Professional Company.